 HBOT helps your body’s wound-healing capability work more efficiently.
 In the hyperbaric chamber, you breathe pure oxygen at higher-than-normal air pressure.
 This fills your blood with healing oxygen—15 to 20 times the normal amount—to support rapid repair of damaged tissue.
 As a result, more oxygen is absorbed into your bloodstream and carried to the injured tissue — helping wounds and infections heal faster and more completely.
 The treatment is safe and painless, and it’s often covered by Medicare and private health insurance.

 When to seek wound care treatment

 Using a variety of clinical treatments, therapies and support services, Mercy Health’s Wound Care Centers aid the healing process for people with wounds that resist other treatment.
 If you have a wound that hasn’t begun to heal in two weeks or isn’t completely healed in four weeks, you may be a candidate for specialized treatment.
 Patients treated successfully include those with:

 - Diabetic ulcers

 - Pressure ulcers

 - Venous insufficiency

 - Peristomal skin irritations

 - Other chronic, non-healing wounds

 Mercy Health’s Wound Care Centers can give hope to people with chronic, non-healing wounds, offering state-of-the-art outpatient clinical wound care and hyperbaric medicine.
-If you’re interested in learning more about Mercy Health wound care, or finding a wound care doctor near you, click here.
+Visit the Mercy Health website to learn more about wound care or to find a wound care doctor near you.